veerarakesh56/Azure-DevOps-CICD-Migration-GitHub-Repo-and-Pipelines-Migrated/README.md

 ## Original GitHub Repo used: "dockersamples/example-voting-app"
 https://github.com/dockersamples/example-voting-app

-"This project is based on the excellent work of the original GitHub repository 'dockersamples/example-voting-app', which provided the source code for this application.
+"This project is based on the excellent work of the original GitHub repository 'dockersamples/example-voting-app'.
 All credit for the original design and implementation goes to the creators of the original repository.
 Thank you for creating such a great application!"

 ## Create-acr-secret-command: